brandeis-llc/clams-acoustic-classification-segmentation/README.md

 ### Training pipeline

-To train your own model, invoke `run.py` with `-t` flag and pass the directory name where training data is stored.
-You might also want to take a look at `extract_all` function in [`feature.py`](feature.py) to change how the labels are read in, if using corpora other than the MUSAN.
+To train your own model, invoke `bacs` with `-t` flag and pass the directory name where training data is stored.
+You might also want to take a look at `extract_all` function in [`feature.py`](bacs/feature.py) to change how the labels are read in, if using corpora other than the MUSAN.

 ## Segmentation

-To run the segmenter over audio files, invoke `run.py` with `-s` flag, and pass 1) model path (feel free to use the pretrained model if needed) and 2) the directory where audio files are stored.
+To run the segmenter over audio files, invoke `bacs` with `-s` flag, and pass 1) model path (feel free to use the pretrained model if needed) and 2) the directory where audio files are stored.
 Currently it will process all `mp3` and `wav` files in the target directory.

-If you want to process other types of audio file, add to or change the `file_ext` list near the bottom of [`run.py`](run.py) files.
+If you want to process other types of audio file, you need to edit source code for now.
+Clone this repository and add to or change the `file_ext` list near the bottom of [`run.py`](bacs/run.py) files.
+When running from source code, run `run.py` file.

 The processed results are stored as `segmented.tsv`, a tab-separated file, in the target directory.
 Each row of the file represents a result from a single audio file, and columns represents as follows;
 * first column shows the file path